whitesnowx/tp/docs/UserGuide.md

 Before we get started StaffConnect offers a unique suite of UI controls for users to customise their own unique experience!

-1. Clicking any items on the left contacts panel will allow you to select the person contact to display.
+1. Clicking any items on the left persons list panel will allow you to select the person's attributes and meeting list to display.
-<br>Alternatively, clicking anywhere in the contacts panel then using your arrow keys to navigate and hitting enter to select would give the same result.
+<br>Alternatively, clicking anywhere in the persons list panel then using your arrow keys to navigate and hitting enter to select would give the same result.
 <br>**Intended Behaviour:**
 <br> Hovering the selection with mouse or arrow keys would not cause the details panel to switch to the selected person.
-This is to allow users to browse the contacts panel without switching.
+This is to allow users to browse the persons list panel without switching.
 <br>![Region to select the person](images/personPanelRegion.png)